advanced-r-spring-2022/lab_02_packages/README.md

     ```

 -   Set up continuous integration for your package.
 Make sure that it
-    passes all checks from during the GitHub actions.
+    passes all checks from the GitHub actions.

 -   Build unit tests for your package.
 Make sure that your package’s
     coverage is &gt; 70% by running